 Not far behind is the hostel called California Dubai Beach with not much of a difference in price.
 What is so cool about this place is its location.
 It takes only 3 minutes to walk to the beach (how awesome) and less than 4 minutes to get to the metro station!
 Also, you have easy access to the gym and the hostel’s swimming pools.
 What else can you ask for?

-Lastly, you can pick to stay at the backpacker’s heaven, the Wake up in Dubai hostel.
+Lastly, you can pick to stay at the backpacker’s haven, the Wake Up in Dubai Hostel.
 It’s well known for its outstanding hospitality, nice decor, and cleanliness.
 Those who have been there always want to come back.
 Staying here is also within the $20-$25 price range.

 For those who aren’t familiar with Couchsurfing yet, go check out Couchsurfing Guide: The Do’s And Don’ts Of Surfing article so you know what we’re talking out.